This Article includes questions we have received on the 10.8.1 Release Notes and our responses to those questions.

-A. Since all timestamps are now stored as UTC-0, every timestamp in the data sets is in UTC-0 making it easy to perform calculation and visualisation of data regardless of each individual UTC used to record these operations.
-Customers can also chose to create custom reports with columns converting the timestamp values to the time zone of their choice.
+A. Since all timestamps are now stored as UTC-0, every timestamp in the data sets is in UTC-0 making it easy to perform calculation and visualization of data regardless of each individual UTC used to record these operations.
+Customers can also choose to create custom reports with columns converting the timestamp values to the time zone of their choice.

 Q. What about data that was recorded before the update?

-The only real impact this has on the data sets (reports) is that it creates a cut off point where timestamps recorded before the 10.8.1 update are in UTC-5 and timestamps recorded after the update are in UTC-0.
-This could be handled using custom reports and applying time zone modifiers to either convert previous timestamps to UTC-0 or new ones to UTC-5, depending the customer's preference.
+The only real impact this has on the data sets (reports) is that it creates a cut-off point where timestamps recorded before the 10.8.1 update are in UTC-5 and timestamps recorded after the update is in UTC-0.
+This could be handled using custom reports and applying time zone modifiers to either convert previous timestamps to UTC-0 or new ones to UTC-5, depending on the customer's preference.

 Q. Can this feature be deactivated so that users do not have this choice?

 A. Currently, it is not possible to disable this feature.
 Users could all be attributed the same time zone as the system (UTC-5) to make it behave like it previously did.

 Q. Does the time zone feature affects the core and document datasets only, or will this apply to the process-related datasets as well?

 A. The changes were made for the core datasets and P0007 Document control process datasets only.

 Q. How are date and time stamps being captured when the system does an operation?